We have collected some of the most frequently asked questions and formulated our answers. If you still have questions, please write to us.

 You can find a good overview here https://handbookgermany.de/de/ukraine-info/de/weiterehilfen.html

 There is no central contact person.
-However, you are welcome to contact us at any time: email@example.com.
+However, you are welcome to contact us at any time via the support button on the bottom right corner of the website.
 We are also working on setting up a hotline so that you can get in touch with us even more directly.

 Information on this can be found in the daily press, on the websites of your local community, church congregations or major aid organizations such as Médecins Sans Frontières, Caritas, Diakonie, etc.

 For example, look here https://handbookgermany.de/de/ukraine-info/de/weiterehilfen.html